tbroyer/webfeet/packages/reflect/harness/README.md

    following the requirements below
 3. Import the `runTests` function from this package and call it
-4. Run the tests (likely using Web Test Runner) by the `test` NPM script, so it's possible to run all tests with `npm -ws run test` at the root.
+4. Run the tests (likely using Web Test Runner) by the `test` NPM script, so it's possible to run all tests with `npm test --workspaces` at the root.

 ## Custom element requirements